Application Requirements / Qualifications

 37. What if I do not have a co-signer who is a U.S. citizen or permanent resident?

-If international student has no co-signer, you will be required to pay a modest amount upon enrollment.
-The amount required will depend on the level of financial aid for which you qualify.
-The balance of your program expenses is then paid through the Computer Professionals Loan:
+If an international student has no co-signer, you will be required to pay $5000 upon enrollment.
+The balance of your program expenses is then paid through the Computer Professionals Loan.

 - MIU offers one of the most unique, affordable and successful master’s programs in Software Development, Web Applications and Architecture, and Data Science in the USA.
-We have 3000+ graduates from 95 countries since 1996, and 1000 MSCS students currently enrolled.
+We have 4000+ graduates from 108 countries since 1996, and 800 MSCS students are currently enrolled.

-- *One low initial payment covers all education, housing, organic dining, and health insurance costs for 8 months on campus.
+- *One low initial payment covers all education, housing, and organic dining for eight months on campus.

 - Free online application.

-- Experienced, caring, multi-national faculty prepare students for immediate success in IT industry.
+- Experienced, caring, multi-national faculty prepare students for immediate success in the IT industry.

 - Safe, friendly, family-like, and diverse international community.
 (See our blog.)

 - *Computer Science Career Center staff prepare students for success in locating paid practical training internships.
-98-99% internship placement success rate, with salaries averaging $90,000 per year.
+98% is the typical practical training placement success rate, with salaries typically $80,000 – $95,000 per year.

-- *Once students obtain a paid practical training internship, the University assists in getting a loan for the balance of program costs, and students comfortably repay loan from salary prior to graduating.
+- *Once students obtain a paid practical training practicum, the University assists in getting a loan for the balance of program costs, and students comfortably repay the loan from their salary prior to graduating.

 - All courses are taught on the block system, where students study one course per month full-time.
 This allows deep focus on each new discipline, freedom from fragmented course load, and elimination of end-of-semester exam stress.

-- Prepare for management success through “Leadership for technical managers course.”
+- Prepare for management success through the “Leadership for technical managers” course.